Cusco & Machu Picchu

 • Core Inca and colonial city

-• Best base for onward logistics
+• Main base for tours and onward logistics

 First-day pacing: